seamusdemora/seamusdemora.github.io/MacStuff.md

 ### 23. Getting Up to Speed on `zsh`

 Apple has decided that the most-commonly-used shell (`bash`) should no longer be the default shell for macOS, so in Catalina they have made `zsh` the default.
 The motivation for this decision is, uh... interesting, I think - if this is true.
-IMO, `zsh` is a hopped-up version of `bash` - a version that appeals mostly to the hyperactive, or maybe even amphetamine users.
-But that's just my opinion, man.
-I'll try anything once, and here's a shortlist to get up-to-speed on `zsh`:
+Personally, I find `bash` more comfortable, but that's just my opinion.
+You should make up your own mind, and here's a reading shortlist to help with `zsh`:

 * From How-To Geek: [What is ZSH, and Why Should You Use It Instead of Bash?](https://www.howtogeek.com/362409/what-is-zsh-and-why-should-you-use-it-instead-of-bash/)
 * From Armin Briegel at [Scripting OS X](https://scriptingosx.com/), a series of articles: [Moving to zsh](https://scriptingosx.com/2019/06/moving-to-zsh/), also available as a [book](https://scriptingosx.com/2019/11/new-book-release-day-moving-to-zsh/).